-EMA is a weekly award of £30 which is paid fortnightly to students who fall within the household income thresholds listed below and were aged 16, 17, 18 or 19 years on or between 2 July 2017 and 1 July 2018.
+EMA is a weekly award of £30 which is paid fortnightly to students who meet the eligibility criteria below.

 It is intended to help cover the day-to-day costs that you have to meet when you stay on at school or college like travel costs, books and equipment for your course.

 As well as the EMA payments, two bonus payments of £100 may be paid to you if you achieve the goals and objectives that are set down for you by your school/college as part of the Learning Agreement Part 2.
 The first bonus payment is made to students in January and the second bonus payment is made in June.

 You have to be enrolled on courses of further education up to and including Level 3, but not including higher education.
 The main types are: